Moosieus/kevo_ex/README.md

 `:websocket_callback` - Websocket callback module (optional).

 #### API calls
-For querying Kevo's HTTP API, see the available functions in the `Kevo` module.
+`Kevo.get_locks/0` - Retrieves all locks visible to the logged in user.

+`Kevo.get_lock/1` - Retrieves the given lock's state.

+`Kevo.lock/1` - Locks the given lock.

+`Kevo.unlock/1` - Unlocks the given lock.

+`Kevo.get_events/3` - Gets the provided lock's event history.
+Follows the frontend's paging behavior.

 #### Websocket events
 To receive websocket events, provide a `Kevo.Handler` compliant module using the `websocket_callback` option.
 When a message is recevied, `handle_event/1` will be invoked, passing a map of the received JSON.
 See the page on [example responses](./pages/example_responses.md).

 #### Usage notes
-- API calls are made to be as non-blocking as possible.
+- API calls are made to be as concurrently as possible.
 - Kevo's websocket accepts no messages and is receive only.
 - The websocket will only be opened if `websocket_callback` is provided.
 - This library is unopinionated about how you queue or broker events.
-- `kevo_ex` uses `:gen_statem` internally.

 ## Acknowledgments
 Special thanks to the following: